English-Spanish Specific Program

 Supplemental Free Exam Prep Courses for MITS Students

 Because we care about your success, we have created these complimentary laboratory courses to help you prepare for the national certification exam and your job.
 In these modules, you’ll practice with many multiple-choice questions and oral interpreting exercises using a computer system similar to the national written and oral exams!
 These 20+ hours of content are included in The Complete 40-hour Program.
-You will also get our brand-new course: The Toolbox!
+You will also get our exclusive brand-new course: The Toolbox!
 A module full of exercises to practice memory, notetaking, medical terminology, shadowing, interpreting, and a lot more top-notch materials to refine your skills.